vsivsi/meteor-job-collection/README.md

 Source code for a plain node.js worker for the demo app is at [meteor-job-collection-playground-worker](https://github.com/vsivsi/meteor-job-collection-playground-worker)

-## What's new in v1.3.0?
+## What's new in v1.4.0?

-* Workers may now specify a delay before jobs dependent on the current one will become ready.
-See the new `delayDeps` option on `job.done()`.
+* `processJobs` now has a `callbackStrict` option which causes an error to be thrown if the worker function invokes its callback more than once.
+* The job document model has gained a new optional attribute `repeatRetries`, which explicitly stores the number of retries for future runs of a repeating job.
+Previously this calculated from `job.retries + job.retried` which led to some weird edge cases when jobs were cancelled and restarted, including the potential for validation errors.
+This change is completely backwards and forward compatible with old and new versions.
+* Minor bug fixes and documentation updates.

 A complete list of changes can be found in the HISTORY file.